An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Experimental Study

 To assess long-term recall, participants were sent a brief follow-up assessment three days post-session that consisted of one short answer question, one single-answer multiple choice question, and one matching question designed to reassess the learning outcomes targeted by the initial, immediate assessment.
 The long-term recall assessment was scored out of 6 points.

-Both assessments were developed by pedagogical experts and targeted specific levels of Bloom’s Taxonomy in order to ensure cognitive complexity \cite{bloom1971taxonomy}.
+Both assessments were developed by pedagogical experts and targeted specific levels of Bloom’s Taxonomy in order to ensure cognitive complexity \citep{bloom1971taxonomy}.
 The assessments were therefore designed to be a good measure of content comprehension and long-term knowledge consolidation (see Supplementary Materials for all assessment questions).

-In order to establish interrater reliability of SAQ scoring for both assessments, one of our pedagogy experts defined rubrics with scoring criteria and examples for each SAQ on a common 3-point scale (see Supplementary Materials for rubrics).
+In order to establish consistency of SAQ scoring across both assessments, one of our pedagogy experts pre-defined rubrics with scoring criteria and examples for each SAQ on a 3-point scale.
+All SAQ responses were evaluated solely on students' demonstrated knowledge of the source material (ranked from \textit{0-Fragmentary} to \textit{3-Demonstrating}), excluding any consideration of students' grammar skills or writing proficiency in this evaluation (see Supplementary Materials for complete rubrics).
 Our pedagogy expert and a member of the research team independently scored and compared results for one third of the data to ensure alignment and adherence to the rubric guidelines.
 Both were blind to the experimental condition.
 The remainder of SAQ scoring was completed independently by the study’s pedagogy expert.